- Work was operationally completed in November 2016. Final striping will take place in spring 2017.

 repaving sections of SR 202 and SR 203 and parts of two SR 520 ramps?

-We are repaving sections of SR 202 between Fall City and Redmond and SR 203 between Fall City and Carnation because the pavement is worn out.
-The highways have cracks and ruts in several areas.
-Repaving will extend the life of the roadway and provide a smooth driving surface for years to come.
-Upgrading the 17 pedestrian ramps will provide safer transitions to cross the highways and comply with Americans with Disabilities Act standards.
+We repaved sections of SR 202 between Fall City and Redmond and SR 203 between Fall City and Carnation because the pavement was worn out.
+The highways had cracks and ruts in several areas.
+Repaving extends the life of the roadway and provides a smooth driving surface for years to come.
+Upgrading the 17 pedestrian ramps provides safer transitions to cross the highways and comply with Americans with Disabilities Act standards.

 SR 202 and 203 are heavily used, which contributes to the wear on the highways: